Abhijeetsingh27/user-feedback-system/README.md

  2. Backend Setup

-cd backend
+-cd backend
-cp .env.example .env # On Windows, copy .env.example .env
+-cp .env.example .env # On Windows, copy .env.example .env
-npm install
+-npm install
-npm start
+-npm start

 Edit `.env` to set your MongoDB password if needed.
 The backend will run on `http://localhost:5000` by default.

  3. Frontend Setup

-cd frontend
+-cd frontend
-npm install
+-npm install
-npm run dev
+-npm run dev

 The frontend will run on `http://localhost:3000` by default.